Deadpool: Marvel Zombies

 In the first Marvel Zombies limited series, a zombie version of Deadpool is seen fighting the Silver Surfer.
 The zombie Deadpool eventually loses his body and appears as a disembodied head beginning in Marvel Zombies 3.
 This incarnation of Deadpool, frequently referred to as Headpool, entered the mainstream Marvel continuity when he is encountered and captured by the original Deadpool in Deadpool: Merc with a Mouth.
 Along with several other alternate versions of Deadpool, Headpool went on to appear in Deadpool Corps with a propeller beanie mounted to his head, granting him flight.

 Spider-Man & Deadpool

-In an alternate future, Spider-Man is an old man who got paralyzed from an Life Model Decoy Deadpool and lives in a retirement home with an elderly Deadpool.
+In an alternate future, Spider-Man is an old man who got paralyzed from a Life Model Decoy Deadpool and lives in a retirement home with an elderly Deadpool.
 Unknown to Spider-Man, Oldpool was giving his blood to Peter so he would not die due to his old age.
 In a battle between LMD Deadpools, Oldpool uses a time machine and mistakenly switches places with the mainstream Deadpool.
 After they got to the main timeline they are reunited with the main Spider-Man and Oldpool.
 Then after stopping Master Matrix (the LMD master created by Peter's parents) and Chameleon, Old Man Peter and Oldpool fade away to their timeline.